ajavadinezhad/DataMender/README.md

 - 👤 **Human-in-the-loop** validation UI with Streamlit
 - 🚀 **Batched LLM calls** - all columns processed in one shot (~10 seconds)
 - 📊 **Smart sampling** - profile subset of rows for speed
-- 🧪 **Comprehensive testing** - 43 automated tests covering all functionality
+- 🧪 **Comprehensive testing** - 55 automated tests covering all functionality
+- 🧩 **Multi-mode execution** - supports Heuristic, Groq, and Ollama

 ## Quick Start